Keeping OTT Content Secure: SSL, CDNs, and Encryption

 April 16th, 2020 | By Jscrambler | 3 min read

 This all changed with the introduction of broadband internet in the late 1990s and technological breakthroughs like DCT compression.
-For the first time, it became possible to transmit video content over-the-top.
+For the first time, it became possible to transmit video content over the top.

-This global change is tied-in with the huge growth we saw in recent years behind some SVOD services such as Netflix, YouTube, Amazon Video, and, more recently, Disney+.
+This global change is tied-in with the growth we saw in recent years behind some SVOD services such as Netflix, YouTube, Amazon Video, and, more recently, Disney+.
 And even though almost half of U.S. households still have a traditional TV subscription, OTT services are growing fast.

 In 2017, OTT services cumulatively generated revenue of around $97.5B and some estimations estimate this will grow to $332.5B by 2025.